Puttin' On the Ritz: Original lyrics

-The song was featured with the original lyrics in the 1939 film Idiot's Delight, where it was performed by Clark Gable and chorus, and this routine was selected for inclusion in That's Entertainment (1974).
+The song was featured with the original lyrics in the 1939 film Idiot's Delight, in which it was performed by Clark Gable and chorus, and this routine was selected for inclusion in That's Entertainment (1974).
 Columbia released a 78 recording of Fred Astaire singing the original lyrics in May 1930 (B-side – "Crazy Feet", both recorded on March 26, 1930).
-For the film Blue Skies (1946), where it was performed by Fred Astaire, Berlin revised the lyrics to apply to affluent whites strutting "up and down Park Avenue".
+For the film Blue Skies (1946), in which it was performed by Fred Astaire, Berlin revised the lyrics to apply to affluent whites strutting "up and down Park Avenue".
 (Note: "In the original version it told of the ritzy airs of Harlemites parading up and down Lenox Avenue.
 For the 1946 film, the strutters became well-to-do whites on Park Avenue.
 The patronizing, yet admiring, satire of the song is shifted, then, and mellowed in the process.
 The change may have had to do with a growing awareness that stereotypical portrayal of minorities is offensive.")
 This second version was published after being registered for copyright on August 28, 1946.

 Taco version

-In 1982, singer Taco released a synth-pop cover version of "Puttin' On the Ritz" as a single from his album After Eight, released in Europe on Polydor and by RCA in the US.
+In 1982, Indonesian-born Dutch singer Taco released a synth-pop cover version of "Puttin' On the Ritz" as a single from his album After Eight, released in Europe on Polydor and by RCA in the United States.
 The single was accompanied by a music video, the original version of which contains characters in blackface and has since been banned from many networks.
 An alternative version eliminates many shots of the blackface characters, though some remain.

 The cover features interpolations of other Berlin-penned songs, such as, "Always", "White Christmas", "Alexander's Ragtime Band", and "There's No Business Like Show Business", as well as "Broadway Rhythm" from the film Broadway Melody of 1936, which was written by Arthur Freed and Nacio Herb Brown.

 The single was a global hit, reaching No. 1 on Cash Box as well as No. 4 on the Billboard Hot 100 chart, making Irving Berlin, then 95, the oldest ever living songwriter to have one of his compositions enter the top ten.
 It was certified gold by the RIAA for selling over one million copies.
 It was Taco's only hit in the United States.
 This version of the song was ranked No. 53 in VH1's 100 Greatest One Hit Wonders of the 80s special.

-The song topped the charts in Sweden and New Zealand, and entered the top 5 in numerous countries including Australia, Norway, Austria, and Canada.
+The song topped the charts in Finland, Sweden and New Zealand, and entered the top 5 in numerous countries including Australia, Norway, Austria, and Canada.